 - Helped my husband’s family move–lunch was provided

 - Leftover Cheesy Ham, Potato & Green Bean Casserole; Homemade Applesauce; Ice Cream Bars (various ones that I’ve gotten free recently by using coupons)

 - Ham Loaf (comes pre-made- I just make a glaze for it); Baked Sweet Potatoes/Potatoes (butter/sour cream); Green Beans; Homemade Whole Wheat Bread (butter and homemade strawberry jelly); Turkey Hill All Natural Ice Cream

-– a friend shared lunch with us
+– a friend joined us for lunch

-- Easy Fruit Smoothie (blueberry/peach); Homemade Popcorn
+- 3 Minute Frozen Fruit Smoothie (blueberry/peach); Homemade Popcorn

 – we were all still pretty full from our big lunch, so we didn’t each much for dinner

-- Various Leftovers; Homemade Yogurt; Bananas; Grapes
+- Various Leftovers; Super Easy Homemade Yogurt; Bananas; Grapes

 - Bean and Cheese Smothered Enchiladas; Fresh Green Beans; Homemade Applesauce; Blueberry Buckle (similar to this recipe)